shyim/shyim.me/content/blog/thumbnails-and-php.md

 ## Some image processing providers list

 - [BunnyCDN](https://bunny.net/)
-    - not cheap with 9,5$/m per zone for image processing, but fast and including webp.
+    - Cheap with 9,5$/m per zone for image processing, but fast and including webp.
 We need to enable `Bunny Optimizer` and `Manipulation Engine`.
 Additionally, we can use really cheap storage and global traffic.
 - [imgproxy](https://imgproxy.net)
     - Opensource, can be selfhosted, fast and including webp and avif.
 But needs a caching in front of it, f.e. a CDN.
 - [Images.weserv.nl](https://images.weserv.nl)